-You may be asked to sight-side back your vehicle into an alley, bringing the rear of your vehicle as close as possible to the rear of the alley without going beyond the exercise boundary marked by a line or row of cones.
+You will be asked to sight-side back your vehicle (from a 90-degree angle) into an alley, bringing the rear of your vehicle as close as possible to the rear of the alley without crossing side or rear boundaries marked by cones.
 You are required to get your vehicle completely into the space with your entire vehicle straight with the alley.
-(See Figure 12.6.)
+See Figure 12-4.

-Figure 12.1: Straight Line Backing
+Figure 12.1 Straight line backing

-Figure 12.2: Offset Back/Right
+Figure 12.2 Offset back/right

-Figure 12.3: Offset Back/Left
+Figure 12.3 Offset back/left